Bill Graham (Canadian politician): Toronto Centre—Rosedale, 1996–2003

-Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.

 Rosedale, 1993–1996

 After politics

 Following his departure from electoral politics, Graham was active in a number of organizations and business concerns.
 In 2007, he was elected Chancellor at Trinity College, Toronto.
 He was Visitor at Green College, where he was also an Honorary Life Fellow.
 He was also the Chair of the Atlantic Council of Canada from 2007 to 2012, Chair of the Canadian International Council, and was a member of the Trilateral Commission.
 He was the Honorary Colonel of the Governor General's Horse Guards from 2009 to 2018, and received an honorary doctorate from the Royal Military College of Canada in 2010.
 In 2018, he was appointed Honorary Colonel of Canadian Special Forces Operations Command.
 From 2012 to 2018, he was co-chair of the advisory board of the Creative Destruction Lab.
 As a member of the Queen's Privy Council for Canada since 2002, Graham was entitled to use the style of "The Honourable" and the post-nominal "PC" for life.
 He received various honours for his services to the French language and culture in Ontario, including appointment by the French government as Chevalier of the Legion of Honour and Chevalier of the Order of the Pleiade.
 He was a recipient of the Jean-Baptiste Rousseau Prize, and the Doctoral Ring of Siena, and a Patron of Liberal International.
 In 2015, he was made a member of the Order of Canada.
 In 2014, he received the St. Laurent Award from the NATO Association of Canada, and 2016 the Global Citizen Award from the United Nations Association of Canada.
 In 2017, he was awarded the Vimy Award by the Conference of Defence Associations.
 In 2011, he endowed the Bill Graham Centre for Contemporary International History, and sat on its advisory board.
 The centre is associated with Trinity College and the Munk School of Global Affairs and Public Policy at the University of Toronto.
 It seeks to promote the study of contemporary events from a historical perspective, and to bring together the worlds of the policymaker and the scholar.

 Graham participated in the Government of Canada's Defence Review, as one of four members of a Minister's Advisory Panel, providing input for Defence Minister Harjit Sajjan.
 The review aimed to consult with Canadians across the country in order to develop a future road map for Canada's defence policy.
 In June 2017, it was released as "Strong, Secure, Engaged."

 In 2016, Graham published an autobiography, Call of the World: A Political Memoir, reprinted in paperback in 2018.

 Graham died on August 7, 2022, at his home in Toronto after a period of ill health.